hurr-son/restaurant-page/README.md

  ### Reflection

  ES6 modules make development so much streamline.
 The scripts of my other projects are very much frankensteined together.
- Rendering out of the DOM elements with just Javascript was quite annoying.
+ Rendering out of the DOM elements with vanilla Javascript was quite annoying.
 I'm excited to get started with React, as I'm sure it solves some of the headache I was dealing with.
 It's good to start learning webpack early, but wow, is it overwhelming at first.